mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 Secrets, like Credentials, are keys that may be used by pipelines in order to interact with external systems e.g. a password to connect to an external database.
 Secrets are stored within Tower using AES-256 encryption.
 Currently, there are two main types of secrets:

-- Workspace Secrets are defined at workspace level and will be injected inside the workflow of every pipeline that is defined inside the workspace
+- Workspace-level Secrets are injected into all Pipelines that are launched within a Workspace.

 - User Secrets are injected in all the pipeline launched by a specific user